MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/WYSIWYG(HTMLEditor).md

 This will open a list of "versions" of that page.

 Look at the "Edit Tools" column.
-You should see a button for the "Code Editor" and if available for the "HTML Editor."
+You should see a button for the "Code Editor," and if available, a button for the "HTML Editor."
 Click on the HTML Editor to edit.

 If you do not see the HTML Editor button, the web page may not be [enabled for HTML editor use](#how-to-enable).
 ___